October 27, 2024

 But Elijah was fearless and confident.
 He knew that God was sovereign and had given him real authority.
 He was bold enough to believe Him and step out in faith.

-In his writings about prayer, R.A.
-Torrey taught that many Christians simply did not understand or believe in the real power of prayer and that few prayed with authority.
 Writing more than a hundred years ago, he reminded readers about Elijah and how “astounding things” were “brought to pass by his prayers.”
 At his word, the heavens were closed.
 Only at his word were they opened again.

-Today, are you willing to pray with authority?
+Are you willing to pray with authority?
 Don’t allow doubt and disbelief to dominate your heart and mind.
 Trust God’s Word.
 Exercise the authority He already has given you.
 Believe that prayer changes things.
 Don’t limit your prayers or feel intimidated.
 Believe God for “astounding things.”